adilhusain01/smart-photo-deduper/README.md

 ## Best Practices

 1. **Start with Preview**: Always run in preview mode first to understand what will be processed
-2. **Use Move Mode**: Safer than direct deletion - you can always review and restore
+2. **Use Organize Mode**: Much safer than direct deletion - you can always review and restore
-3. **Backup Important Photos**: Before running any duplicate removal, ensure you have backups
+3. **Backup Important Photos**: Before running any organization, ensure you have backups
 4. **Test with Small Folders**: Try the script on a small test folder first
 5. **Adjust Similarity**: Start with default threshold (5) and adjust based on results
-6. **Review Moved Files**: Check the "Duplicates" folder before permanently deleting
+6. **Review Moved Files**: Always check the "Duplicates" folder before permanently deleting
+7. **Avoid --execute**: Only use deletion mode if you're an advanced user and 100% confident

 ## Contributing